Deploy a Business Event

 • data

 Use these fields to transform the payload back into a Mendix entity.
-If the subject is missing from the original event, the value will be an empty string.
-If the consumed event does not have the correct format, the event will not go to the Dead Letter Queue, but will throw an error.
+If the subject is missing from the original event, the value is an empty string.
+If the consumed event does not have the correct format, the event does not go to the Dead Letter Queue but throws an error.

 Mendix Event Broker